Travel to the Bella Center

 The Medical Museion was once the home of the Royal Academy of Surgery.
 Today it has been transformed into the home of medical oddities documenting the history of medicine from antiquity to today.
 The museum is open every day except Monday and offers free daily guided tours (included in ticket price) in both Danish and English.
 There is an entry fee of 75 DKK (about 10 euros), please check the Museum’s website for opening times and tour hours.

-You can expect average maximum temperatures to range from approximately 4°C (40°F) to 11 °C (52°F) during the month of April.
-This is a beautiful time to visit, this month see daffodils, Tulips, cherry blossom and hyacinth coming into bloom.
-By April the days get warmer and longer with around 14 hours of daylight.
-The average maximum temperature will have crept up to around 10°C (50°F).
+You can expect average maximum temperatures to range from approximately 8°C (46°F) to 16 °C (60°F) during the month of May.
+By May the days get warmer and longer with around 14 hours of daylight.

 There are a large selection of tours to choose from throughout Copenhagen, there is something offered for all.
 Discover the city by bike on one of the many offered tours.
 Cruise through the canals of Copenhagen, or even experience the city through a guided food tour.